rotorflight/rotorflight-firmware/docs/Inflight Adjustments.md

 * note that Center/Scale values are both zero, so this range will use increment/decrement mode.

-### Example 2 - 2 Position switch used to enable adjustment of Pitch RC Rate via a 3 position switch
+### Example 2 - 2-position switch used to enable adjustment of Pitch RC Rate via a 3-position switch

 ```shell
 adjrange 1 0 0 900 1700 0 2 0 0